HHCHunter/HITMAN/README.md

 The thumbs.dat file is HITMAN's engine configuration file. h6xxtea is used to decrypt the thumbs.dat file for editing and re-encrypt for later engine use.

 For unknown reasons IOI decided to encrypt this file with xxtea encyption.
-Not sure why this was done as the file is useful for people who want to make extended configuration changes beyond that of' the limited in-game menu settings.
+Not sure why this was done as the file is useful for people who want to make extended configuration changes beyond that of the limited in-game menu settings.

 ## Licensing & Use
 This repo is licensed under GNU GPL V3, however crediting use of these tools would be appreciated. :)